Kvintasz/DesignPatterns_FactoryMethod/FactoryPattern_Asteroids/Description.md

 	}

 We can implement this interface in six different way, but we can see they are very similar to each other just tiny differences are between the implementations.
-Beacuse of these tiny differences I would create an abstract ancestor
+Beacuse of these tiny differences I would create an abstract ancestor.
+In this way we don't repeat ourselves.

 	public class AbstractAsteroid : IAsteroid
 	{